bboy02/LinkedInProject01/README.md

-# LinkedInProject01
+# WebScraping
-Automating the process of sending LinkedIn connections.
+Automating the process of getting the job posts for every 10 minutes in timesnow job portal